How taxpayers can tap retirement funds early without penalty

 Taxpayer beware!
 One slip up means total disqualification

 While taking SEPP distributions can be a great way to avoid the 10 percent penalty, it comes at a high price.
 Taxpayers must be careful not to violate any of the SEPP technical requirements (IRC §72(q)(2)(D)).
-Any violation, including taking a distribution that isn’t considered substantially equal, will result in total disqualification – meaning the taxpayer would owe penalties on all previous SEPP distributions.
+Any violation, including taking a distribution that isn’t considered substantially equal, will result in total disqualification – meaning the taxpayer would owe penalties on all previous SEPP distributions, plus interest.

 Here’s an example: For the past four years, Jon has taken annual distributions of $5,000 from his IRA, in which he had zero basis.
 Each year, he paid tax on the distribution and reported the exemption on Form 5329.
 However, in year 5, he took an extra $2,000 from the IRA to make a down payment on a new car.

 That was his mistake.
-Jon substantially increased his distribution amount.
-Now, he must pay a 10 percent penalty on the $2,000 distribution (as well as the tax) – and a 10 percent penalty on the previous four distributions he took totaling $20,000.
+Jon changed his distribution amount.
+Now, he must pay a 10 percent penalty on the $2,000 distribution (as well as the tax) – and a 10 percent penalty on the previous four distributions he took totaling $20,000, plus interest.

 There are three ways to determine the SEPP distribution amount

 There’s no special form to take the first SEPP distribution, but there is a process for determining what to take out.
-Taxpayers can use three methods to determine how much their substantially equal payments should be:
+Taxpayers must use one of three methods to determine how much their substantially equal payments should be:

 1. Required minimum distribution method

 As the name implies, this method is identical to how taxpayers compute their required minimum distributions (RMDs).
-Under this method, taxpayers must redetermine their payment amount each year, based on:
+Under this method, taxpayers must recalculate their payment amount each year, based on:

 - The prior year’s ending account balance, and